 Think about what songs make you move.
 If you hear that song, you just can’t sit still.
 Even the theme song from Rocky might be a good motivator for you.

 If music isn’t really your thing, download podcasts or audiobooks that interest you.
 Getting lost in a good podcast or audiobook can make the time fly by during your workout.
-And if you get the satisfaction of “multi-tasking” — you’re getting your exercise in while reading a book or staying up to date on a podcast.
+Also, you get the satisfaction of “multi-tasking” — you’re getting your exercise in while reading a book or staying up to date on a podcast.

 For an extra boost of workout motivation, if you’re listening to an audiobook, stop it at a cliffhanger and decide not to listen again until the next time you work out.
-This will motivate you to start exercising so you can see exactly what happens.
+This will motivate you to start exercising so you can know exactly what happens.

 7. Update Your Gear

 Maybe you’re not up for working out because your workout gear is from the dark ages.
-If you go to pull out a T-shirt for your workout, and it’s full of holes, it’s time to re-do your workout wardrobe.
+If you pull out a T-shirt for your workout, and it’s full of holes, it’s time to re-do your workout wardrobe.

 8. Get Organized for Your Workout